wp-plugins/content-manager-light/readme.txt

 **Content Items**

 Insert any of the ready to use content items to fill in content in your columns.
-All settings are done in a nice and easy interface.
+All settings are easily done in a nice and intuitive interface.
 Here is the list of content items:

 * Button
 * Info boxes